Myth #1: Life insurance policies don’t pay out

 Myth #4: My employer’s life insurance covers me

-The life insurance provided by your employer may not be as comprehensive as you need – so you’ll likely be better off purchasing your own policy to ensure you have the right cover in place.
+The life insurance or death in service benefit provided by your employer may not be as comprehensive as you need – so you might be better off purchasing your own policy to ensure you have the right cover in place.
 This way you can tailor it to your exact requirements.
+In addition, if you move to a company that doesn’t offer life insurance or a death in service benefit, or you lose your job, you’ll be without cover.

 In addition to this, if you lose your job or move to a company that doesn’t offer life insurance you’ll be without cover.